-As of April 3, 2015, we had \$12.1 million of cash and cash equivalents.
+As of July 3, 2015, we had \$15.1 million of cash and cash equivalents.
 Our primary sources of liquidity is cash generated from operations.
 We also have a revolving line of credit with BMO Harris Bank, N.A., which matures on March 24, 2016.
-While we believe that our cash and cash equivalents on hand, cash generated by operating activities and available borrowings under our revolving line of credit will be sufficient to finance our operating activities for at least the next 12 months.
+Subject to certain conditions, including that the Company is not in default under the BMO Credit Agreement and that the Company's trailing twelve month EBITDA (as defined in the BMO Credit Agreement) is not less than \$10.0 million as of the end of the third fiscal quarter of 2015, the Company may request that the maturity date be extended by one year to March 24, 2017 and term loans could accordingly be requested at any time prior to February 22, 2017.
+As of July 3, 2015, the Company was in compliance with the covenants and conditions that would allow an extension to March 24, 2017.
+If the conditions to extend are not met, the Company would repay the outstanding balance or refinance the credit facility.
+We believe that our cash and cash equivalents on hand, cash generated by operating activities and available borrowings under our revolving line of credit (if needed and if available) will be sufficient to finance our operating activities for at least the next 12 months.
 If we do experience a cash flow shortage or violate the current terms of our credit agreement, we may have difficulty obtaining additional funds on favorable terms, if at all, to meet our obligations as they come due in the normal course of business.